Using images in content

 Consider alternatives to a diagram

-• the content can easily be updated
+• it can be easily updated

 • users can zoom and alter the size of text